 Ironically, Gov. Andrew M. Cuomo – not incapable of pressuring legislators with whom he negotiates budgets and legislation – stands to take a political hit from their misdeeds, both alleged and admitted.

 Farewell to the fanfare about a governor snapping his fingers and “changing the culture” in Albany.
 Even if you accept that some systemic change has been made, and believe future lawmakers will act more legally – if only for fear of being recorded -- the cast of Capitol characters remains more or less the same.

 Naturally, the Lopez report prompted the customary wave of pious statements.

 Common Cause called for a public vote on Silver’s continued leadership, saying his handling of harassment claims were “merely a coverup.”

 New York City Council Speaker Christine Quinn (D-Manhattan) publicly urged Lopez to quit his state position and end his run for a Council seat.
 She endorsed his primary opponent.

 Republicans called for Silver to resign.

 Silver said his mistake of making a confidential settlement with complainants rather than refer it to the Assembly ethics committee “will not be repeated.”

 Donovan called Lopez’s actions “alarming.”

-On the high-minded declarations went, across the news cycle, as they always do.
+On and on went the high-minded declarations, across the news cycle, as they always do.